JoeDuncko/cede.io/README.md

 # cede.io
 A true time tower defense browser game

-## cede.io
+http://cede.io/ (the home page) is hosted via GitHub Pages in the `gh-pages` branch of this repository

+http://cedegame.com/ (the game itself) is hosted via Heroku and worked on in the `master` branch of this repository

-To install on Mac w/ homebrew
+## To install on Mac w/ homebrew

 - Install homebrew http://brew.sh/
 - Clone the repository